Skaun Municipality: Geography

 The municipality of Skaun lies on the south side of the Gaulosen, an arm of the Trondheimsfjord.
 The river Mora flows north into the lake Laugen and the river Børselva flows north out of the lake Laugen up to the fjord.
 The lake Malmsjøen is located in the southeastern part of the municipality.
 The highest point in the municipality is the 536.86 m tall mountain Ølshøgda, a tripoint on the border with Melhus Municipality and Orkland Municipality.

 Skaun has three neighboring municipalities: Orkland Municipality to the west, Melhus Municipality to the south and east, and Trondheim Municipality to the north across the Gaulosen.

 Government

 Skaun Municipality are responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
 The municipality is governed by a municipal council of directly elected representatives.
 The mayor is indirectly elected by a vote of the municipal council.
 The municipality is under the jurisdiction of the Trøndelag District Court and the Frostating Court of Appeal.
+Waste management was from 1997 handled by the inter-municipal agency HAMOS Forvaltning.
+It merged into ReMidt in 2020.